Many or all companies we feature compensate us. Compensation and editorial

 3. File tax returns: Make sure your tax returns are current, even if you can’t afford to pay.
 The IRS will continue to monitor your financial situation while you have CNC status.

-Whether you get approved for an Offer in Compromise or currently uncollectible status depends on your financial condition—it is not an either-or.
-The IRS will not put someone in currently not collectible if it determines the debtor has the means to make payments.
+Whether you get approved for an Offer in Compromise or Currently Not Collectible status depends on your financial condition—it is not an either-or.
+The IRS will not put someone in CNC if it determines the debtor has the means to make payments.

 The IRS may also offer tax relief if you filed jointly with a spouse and didn’t know your former spouse made errors with the tax return.
 Eligibility for innocent spouse relief is tough; you need to prove you truly had no knowledge of the errors.